workdojos/Dojos-Fresh-Hugo-Theme/content/economists.md

                 <tr>
                     <td valign="top" class="rightColumnContent">
                         <h1>Our partners.</h1>
                         Trailblazers in the open-source world!
-Thank you to all developers supporting open-source initiatives!
+Thank you to all those supporting open-source initiatives!
                     </td>
                 </tr>
             </table>